spellshift/realm/docs/_docs/dev-guide/eldritch.md

 # Notes about asynchronous Eldritch code
 ---
 ### Async example
 In order to run concurrent tasks we need to build an asynchronous function.
-This is useful if you're building a function that needs to do two things at once or that can benefit from running discrete jobs in parallel.
+This is useful if you're building a function that needs to do two things at once or that can benefit from running discrete tasks in parallel.

 The starlark bindings we're using to create Eldritch are not asynchronous therefore the Eldritch function itself cannot be asynchronous.
 To get around this we use the [`tokio::runtime::Runtime.block_on()`](https://docs.rs/tokio/latest/tokio/runtime/struct.Runtime.html#method.block_on) function in conjunction with two asynchronous helpers.

 We'll create the following three functions to manage concurrent tasks:
 * `pub fn function` - Eldritch function implementation which will implement the `tokio::runtime::Runtime.block_on()` function.
 * `async fn handle_function` - Async helper function that will start, track, and join async tasks.
 * `async fn run_function` - Async function runner that gets spawned by the `handle_function` function.